googlearchive/firebase-util/src/join/README.md

 # BEST PRACTICES

-- If you will be writing data (set/push/update/etc) then always specify a keyMap, otherwise if a data set is empty, the write op will fail unexpectedly
+- If you will be writing data (set/push/update/etc) then always specify a keyMap, otherwise if a data set is empty, or the records are inconsistent, the write ops will fail in unexpected ways.
-- Use update rather than set on data sets with dynamic values; data not in the keyMap will be removed by a set() op
+- Prefer update to set as data not in the keyMap will be removed by a set() op, including fields which don't appear in the keyMap but may exist in the data.
 - Expect some shifting of ordered data.
-Use prevChild and expect records to move.
 Paths may load data out of order and then move it when the sortPath decides where it belongs.
+Use prevChild and expect records to get re-oriented.

 <a name="limitations"></a>
 # LIMITATIONS